 No hot works noted at the time of the assessment.
-See policy principle.

 Policy Principle: All contractors must submit RAMS for procurement processes, and these are reviewed annually by FHG.
 A specific risk assessment is to be completed for each job.

 I - Dangerous Substances